 Peter regularly acts for victims of aviation accidents world wide, and has significant knowledge of legal, technical and jurisdictional issues arising out of light aircraft, helicopter and airline accidents.
 Additionally, Peter advises on commercial aviation matters with an interest in liability issues arising out of the commercial use of drone technology.

-He has been recommended in Legal 500 2018 as an “‘incredible forensic mind and an eye for detail’ and is ‘fantastic on aviation-related cases’”.
+- Peter has additionally been described in the Legal 500 as having an “‘incredible forensic mind and an eye for detail’ and as ‘fantastic on aviation-related cases’”.
 In the Legal 500 2017, they commented: “he stands out for his impressive ability to explain complex aviation law in understandable terms.”

 In addition, Peter assists in commercial aviation matters, eg aircraft resale involving proof of sophisticated aircraft systems malfunction.